liujjw/regos-2000/rusty_c/mydisk/src/Async/design.md

 * use a makefile to encode

 # code progess for nov 16
+## clock cache
+clock cache will contain an event loop, if the elem is not in the cache, then we will submit those disk ops to the event loop

+## batch processing
-clock cache will contain an event loop, if the elem is not in the cache, then we will submit those disk ops to the event loop, we can only have a fixed vector to loop on, so everytime we add a set of operations to our queue, we will loop some of them to run, and then keep looping until there are no more left (batch processing, i cant add to the event loop while its already running a batch, ie not dynamic)
+we can  have a fixed vector to loop on, so everytime we add a set of operations to our queue, we will loop some of them to run, and then keep looping until there are no more left (not dynamic)

 need to figure out how long one of them takes though, ideally by running on the arduino board, or i can just set configuration parameters and benchmark the best batch size

+## spawn
+or i can spawn to put task on a queue, once the number of tasks on the queue is greater than the batch size, then we can run the batch, but no upcalls or have a background daemon that runs the batch every so often, or if the batch is full or just run the batch on reads, or if the batch is full (need logs for recovery on power loss)

+## additional layer
+have an additional layer which contains the event loop handler?

+## clock cache no good
+having an async wrapper over slow sync code wont make it faster, we need to rewrite the entire code down to be async
+1. start with the lowest level disk read and write at the hardware level, make it async (rewrite all the code)
+2. then have a layer on top of all async layers which contains the event loop handler (basically use pasts as the high level api, its the queue, and all the upcalls)
+3. now the hard part is actually making the the low level code async, with interrupts or threads

+## upcalls
+we can register upcalls as described in the api

+## api
+figuring out the types and api, quite complicated

+## config
 we target x86 no_std for now

 compiling using nightly